What Exactly is an Anti-Inflammatory Diet?

-So it’s ironic that I’ve never explicitly written a post on this blog about what an anti-inflammatory diet actually is.
+So as a dietitian with over a decade of experience in anti-inflammatory nutrition, it’s ironic that I’ve never explicitly written a post on this blog about what an anti-inflammatory diet actually is.
 If you’ve already got your copy of my Eat More Plants Cookbook, you can read it there…but if you don’t, it’s time to get specific on how I create an anti-inflammatory eating plan.

 First things first…What is Chronic Inflammation?

 Since we are talking about anti-inflammatory nutrition, it can be easy to assume that all inflammation is bad.
 But that simply isn’t the case.
 Inflammation is a critical function of your immune system, designed to help protect you from disease and injury.
 When you cut yourself in the kitchen, inflammation goes to work, dilating blood vessels, speeding immune cells to the site of injury, engulfing any foreign microbes that may have been on your skin or the knife and healing the area.
 When the damage is fixed, inflammation shuts off – actually, the inflammatory cells literally die off.
 That’s inflammation in an acutesituation, when you want it on your side.